sahlolbey/GTA/README.md

+# Purpose
+This is a demo project to present my skill in Java & Reactjs Full Stack development.

 # Project Definition
 Setup a Java Spring project with a dependency on another service (could be a database, a JMS queue,another public API, etc...).
 From there, create an endpoint where users can sign up for alerts about service outages.
 That signup will